-Also, with Amazon, there are no partnered carriers for shipping your goods from the U.S. to Canada, so you’re going to pay whatever discount you can negotiate with UPS/FedEx/LTL.
+Also, with Amazon, there are no partnered carriers for shipping your goods from the U.S. to Canada.
+You need to arrange shipping from the U.S. to Amazon.ca warehouses on your own.

-As I’ll go into more detail below, you will need what Canada calls a Business Number to formally import into Canada.
+You will also need what Canada calls a Business Number to formally import into Canada.
 It's easy to file for though.

 When you're shipping to Amazon.ca FBA, you must make sure that all duties and taxes are paid prior to arriving at Amazon.ca.
 With UPS and FedEx, you can ship via “DDP” (Delivered Duty Paid) which will basically have these charges passed on to you and keep Amazon from rejecting your shipment.

 Sales Tax and GST/HST

 Canada has a federal sales tax that is called GST/HST.
 Compared to the U.S. it is extremely simple.
 Each province sets it’s GST/HST rate, there’s only 13 provinces/territories, and you remit everything on one form.

-Steps to Take to Get Started Selling on Amazon.ca
+5 Easy Steps to Get Started Selling on Amazon.ca